 I received my MSc in Migration Studies from the University of Oxford and my PhD in Korean Studies from the University of Tübingen.
-Prior to my appointment at Lund, I held postdoctoral fellowships at the University of California, Irvine (as a Korea Foundation Fellow) and at Harvard University (as SBS Korean Studies Fellow).
+Prior to my appointment at Lund, I held postdoctoral fellowships at the University of California, Irvine (as a Korea Foundation Fellow) and at Harvard University (as an SBS Korean Studies Fellow).

 I have also been featured in media outlets such as The Washington Post, The Guardian, and Sydsvenskan, where I have commented on a range of issues related to South Korea.